 [In relation to a resolution required or authorised by an enactment, if a private company's articles provide that a member has a different number of votes in relation to a resolution when it is passed as a written resolution and when it is passed on a poll taken at a meeting—

 (a) the provision about how many votes a member has in relation to the resolution passed on a poll is void, and

-(b) a member has the same number of votes in relation to the resolution when it is passed on a poll as the member has when
+(b) a member has the same number of votes in relation to the resolution when it is passed on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Pension commencement lump sums (PCLSs)When a member of a pension scheme becomes entitled to receive their scheme benefits, they can usually take part as a tax-free lump sum.
 HMRC calls this a ‘pension commencement lump sum’ (PCLS).
 Taking a lump sum is usually at the option of the member who will

 Mistake in contract lawThis Practice Note considers the legal concept of mistake in contract law.
 It examines common mistake, mutual mistake, unilateral mistake, mistake as to identity and mistake as to the document signed (non est factum).
 It also considers the impact of each of these types of